Mactan Newtown: Mactan Newtown Beach Walk

 The Mactan Newtown will include commercial establishments, such as the Mactan Newtown Beach Walk.
 The two-level lifestyle mall will be situated on a beachside cliff and will highlight a 1.4-hectare man-made lagoon, a 3-story boutique hotel, garden chapel, beach walk, and rows of retail shops and restaurants including four cinemas.
 Megaworld was projected to spend ₱1.5 billion to construct the Mactan Newtown Beach Walk, which was expected to be completed by 2021.

 Residential

-The Mactan Newtown caters multiple residential developments.
-Such as the 8 Newton Boulevard, which includes four 18-stories high towers, One Pacific Residence, La Victoria Global Residences, a 20-story condominium building that will include 181 units, and The Pearl Global Residences, a 20-story condominium that will add 222 units from the Mactan Newtown's 1,836 existing residential units from its inventory.
+Mactan Newtown is home to multiple residential developments such as the 8 Newtown Boulevard, which includes four 18-story towers, One Pacific Residence, La Victoria Global Residences, a 20-story condominium building that will include 181 units, and The Pearl Global Residences, a 20-story condominium that will add 222 units from the Mactan Newtown's 1,836 existing residential units from its inventory.

+Facilities

+The Newtown School of Excellence is located in the area which opened on June 2018.
+It is operated by Megaworld in partnership with Lasallian Schools Supervision Services Association Inc. (LASSSAI).
+It currently offers education from nursery level up to Grade 9.

+The Mactan Newtown Transport Hub is also located in the area, which caters to jeepneys within Mactan and buses bound for IT Park in Cebu City and Danao.

+The Mactan Expo is a two-story convention center located within the development with a capacity of 2,500 guests and attendees.
+It was completed in under 2 years on a budget of ₱1.5 billion, with a soft opening for the ASEAN Tourism Forum on January and its official opening and inauguration being on March 16, 2026.